nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

     using System.Runtime.Serialization;
     using Microsoft.Hadoop.Avro.Container;
     using Microsoft.Hadoop.Avro.Schema;
+	using Microsoft.Hadoop.Avro;

     //This class contains all methods demonstrating
     //the usage of Microsoft Avro Library
     public class AvroSample
     {

-        //Serialize and deserialize sample data set using Generic Record.
+        //Serialize and deserialize sample data set by using a generic record.
-        //Generic Record is a special class with the schema explicitly defined in JSON.
+        //A generic record is a special class with the schema explicitly defined in JSON.
-        //All serialized data should be mapped to the fields of Generic Record,
+        //All serialized data should be mapped to the fields of the generic record,
         //which in turn will be then serialized. public void SerializeDeserializeObjectUsingGenericRecords()
         {